Search results for

 The Bose SoundLink Micro (blue) hooked onto a white backpack.

-The Micro can easily hook onto a backpack and project sound during a hike or just stay there during a commute.
+The Micro can easily hook onto a backpack and project sound during a hike or stay there during a commute.

 The SoundLink Micro is available in black, midnight blue, and orange.
 A soft-touch rubberized finish, identical to the (discontinued) Bose SoundLink Color II, makes it easy to grip while protecting it from the environment.
-Although the SoundLink Micro is resistant to water, it can’t float like the UE Roll 2.
+Although the SoundLink Micro is water-resistant, it can’t float like the UE Roll 2.
 Still, it makes for a great shower speaker.
 For the curious, the speaker continues to play music while submerged.
 Just for kicks, I tried to use Google Assistant while it was submerged and couldn’t get it to work.
 When out of the water, the Micro’s microphone effectively registers voices for smart assistant requests and phone calls.

 This durable speaker also includes a tear-resistant silicone strap.
 Try as you may, that strap knows resilience.
 It’s easy to latch this onto a backpack, bike rack, or anything else you can wrap it around.
 The latch secures into a cutout built into the back of the speaker, which keeps things nice and tidy.